Considering SelectQuote Inc. (SLQT) as a potential investment: What Should You Do? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 4 different market analysts.
+The company has 4 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.2 for the current quarter, with a high estimate of -$0.17 and a low estimate of -$0.22, while EPS last year was -$0.28.
 The consensus estimate for the next quarter is -$0.12, with high estimates of -$0.1 and low estimates of -$0.14.

 Analysts are recommending an EPS of between -$0.53 and -$0.6 for the fiscal current year, implying an average EPS of -$0.56.
 EPS for the following year is -$0.19, with 4 analysts recommending between -$0.1 and -$0.31.